regholl/pythonTrading/README.md

   + cleaned up unnecessary files from the repo using gitignore
   + initializing GET request was broken, site works again
+  - Deleted as many non-source files as possible, removing txts is next

   I took a look at the SQLAlchemy tutorial again and ran it in the Python interpreter, I think I have a better idea of where I messed up and can fix it.
-Going to take another stab at it.

-  - Deleted as many non-source files as possible, removing txts is next
+Going to take another stab at it when I have a day or 2 I can consistently work on it, and I think I'll repurpose /ver1/ to be a stripped down version of the app with Security.py and then a stripped-back app that operates on that .py file

 # UPDATE 5/7: